 We also suspect that cravings are aroused by cues that the addict will encounter despite a drug-free life.
 These could be people, places, and things that are all associated with the former lifestyle.
 In fact, we now know from brain scans that, even if the brain is exposed to an image for such a short time that a normal brain would typically not react to the image, the brain of the recovering addict is activated.
 In other words, the addict’s brain lights up in places and ways the brain of someone without an addiction history simply will not.
 As a result, we can assume the addict’s brain is remembering those highs and hence, the person feels the urge to use once again.

-Conversations with recovering addicts basically confirm this, too.
-Some of the honest ones will tell you that when they see images of themselves using drugs during their times of heavy usage, for instance, they can not watch these without remembering how great the high or the rush was.
-So, while those of us who do not have addiction histories might be disgusted by such images, their brains respond to the pleasure, not all of the pain that addiction invariably brings.
+Conversations with recovering addicts basically confirm this.
+Some will tell you that when they see images of themselves using drugs during their times of heavy usage, for instance, they can not see these images without remembering how great the high or the rush was.
+So, while those of us who do not have addiction histories might be disgusted by images such as these, their brains respond to the memories of the pleasure, not all of the pain, that addiction brought.

 Recovering Addicts Must Change